 Generally, I start with any one pair and get the narrative going by linking the remaining cards in a row in a logical progression.
 I see reading from pair to pair as secondary to this method.
 The idea is to get the narrative going, and simply look at what story the images form.

 Moreover, if the creative act of reading with the Lenormand cards begins with a spark of intuition, the idea is to do a thorough job at finding evidence from the cards themselves that support the intuitive impulse.
-It is my belief and my experience that only then can you be convincing in your reading.
+It is my experience that only then can you be convincing in your reading.

 KEY ELEMENTS IN THE READING METHOD

 Here’s a quick list of elements that I look at and which allow me to see what kind of story emerges against the pattern of following the temporal and logical lines of the cards as they occur in sequence.
 So, again, pairing can be useful, but I find it to lead to fragmentary and incoherent small narratives that don’t necessarily have much to do with the question posed.

 In this sense I never see the grand tableau as subsuming many small spreads, but rather as offering us exactly that which it announces in the title, a grand picture based on the way in which we can observe how all the cards come together to articulate at the end one elegant and precise sentence about the situation asked for.

 For a grand tableau reading I always take the houses into consideration.
 Here note that the houses do not always have the same meaning as the cards they represent.
 For instance, the house of the Letter indicates all possible circumstances for changes, for good or bad, while the card of the Letter indicates all written communication, including invitations, visit cards, personal news, medical prescriptions, and other such mundane things.